 (8) Klinger Oscillator

-• The indicator compares the asset’s volume flow with the asset's price movements
+• Compares volume flow with price movements

 (9) Percentage Volume Oscillator (PVO / short-term)

-• Confirms the price trend and identifies trend divergences
+• Confirms price trends and identifies divergences

-• Volume-Based MAs (5 days short-term to 60 days mid-term)
+• Volume-Based Moving Averages (from 5-day short-term to 60-day mid-term)

 • Ease of Movement